-Over time, the worth of a house will go up and down.
+Over time, the worth of a property will fluctuate up and down.

-When your home appreciates you have a more valuable asset to borrow against, and you get a better profit when you sell.
+When your home appreciates you have more resources to borrow against, and you'll create a bigger profit when you sell.

-Property values in DuBois shift for different reasons, so how will you know what you're buying right now won't depreciate the day after you close?
+Property values in DuBois move up and down for many different reasons, so how do you know what you're buying this year won't depreciate the day after you close?

-Choosing a REALTOR® in DuBois who understands the factors that influence local prices is the most important aspect.
+Choosing a REALTOR® in DuBois who can identify the factors that drive local prices is the most important element to consider.

-there are a handful of issues on a national level that impact your property's value: unemployment, interest rates, quarterly earnings reports, and more.
+there are quite a few issues on a national level that affect your home's value: unemployment, interest rates, inflation, and more.

-The latest home sales - You should receive figures on the recent real estate sales in the areas that you're asking about from your agent.
-You'll need to know figures like how long a house stays on the market and seller discounts.
+The latest home sales - You should receive statistics on the recent real estate sales in the regions that you'd like to live in from your real estate agent.
+You'll want to learn things like time on market and asking price versus selling price.

-The local economy - Are local companies hiring?
-Have companies moved into or away from an area?
-Is there a fair combination of job types in an area, or does it depend on just one industry?
-Is the mix of commercial and residential zoning changing?
+Economic factors - Have companies moved into or away from an area?
+Are local companies hiring?
+Is there a good mix of work in an area, or does it rely on just one industry?